suhaibchaudhry/txprintco-couchapp/README.md

 ![](http://couchdb.apache.org/image/couch.png)

-Update tpd filename, couchdb host, admin username and password in deploy.php, then run it as an executable to begin import.
+Update tpd filename, couchdb host, admin username and password in deploy.php, then run it as an executable to begin import:

+`./deploy.php`

+Please make sure php-cli and igbinary PECL extension.

 Make sure python based couchapp program is installed on machine before proceeding: